Back to EXPLORE Astro

 As the infant Sun consumed and grew, the surrounding material would have began to churn around it in all directions.
 The paths of trillions of rocks and boulders would have constantly crisscrossed and collided.
 Over time, these violent clashes would have developed a dominant flow, and the surrounding sphere of debris and dust would have flattened out into a disk with the shrouded infant Sun at the center.
 Within this cosmic vortex of gas and dust, the collisions would have accrued mergers upon mergers of rocks which would develop into the numerous planets, moons and asteroids that populate much of the solar system.

 A common unit of measurement when discussing distances in the solar system is the astronomical unit (AU).
 This is the average distance between the Earth and Sun, which is about 150 million kilometers (93 million miles).
-So, if something is said to be 2 AU away, that means its distance is twice the distance between the Earth and Sun.
-If something is said to be 0.5 AU away, that means its distance is half the distance between the Earth and Sun.
+So, if something is said to be 2 AU away, that means its distance is 300 million km.
+If something is said to be 0.5 AU away, that means its distance is 75 million km.

 With all that said, let’s take a trip and explore our cosmic neighborhood!